- During 2020, over 2.4 million opioid prescriptions were dispensed in Mississippi.

 The accurate assessment of drug-related fatalities depends on complete and high quality data.
 The reliability of mortality data, however, is impacted by several constraints such as insufficient resources, training, or time for performing thorough death investigations.
 In addition, Mississippi lacks a centralized system for connecting different entities involved in the compilation and reporting of mortality data.
 Efficient collaboration among state agencies, educational outreach for coroners, and standardized protocols for drug overdose investigation and reporting are measures that can improve drug-related mortality surveillance.
 It should also be noted that the MBN does not include a death in the count until a toxicology report has been completed; therefore, currently pending cases will result in increased numbers in the future.

-NOTE: Fifteen (15) of the 48 overall total suspected overdose deaths also involved methamphetamine, as did 11 of the 42 total opioid-related overdose deaths.
+NOTE: In 2020, 171 of the 443 overall total overdose deaths also involved methamphetamine, and 105 of the 324 total opioid related suspected overdose deaths involved methamphetamine.

 - Emergency Medical Services (EMS) data revealed that naloxone was administered 2,065 times during 2020, which is 54.8%higherthan the number of administrations in 2019 (1,334).

-- On average, 185.7 naloxone administrations were reported in Mississippi each month during the second quarter of 2020.
+- On average, 172.1 naloxone administrations were reported in Mississippi each month during 2020.